douglaspasqualin/Bench-20-STM/README.md

 ## Expected results

 * Section 4.1: General information about memory access.
-As an expected result, we can observe that the majority of the applications have a large amount of percentage of lines with false sharing.
+We expect to observe that the majority of the applications have a large amount of percentage of lines with false sharing.

 * Section 4.2 to 4.5: We expected similar values of MSE between the executions of the majority of the applications.

 * Section 5.1: Since the majority of the applications have a similar communication behavior between executions and do not present a dynamic sharing behavior (Section 4.5) we excepted similar results between the static and online thread mapping.

 * Section 5.2: After changing the application to represent the correct size of the cache line of current microarchitectures we excepted the lower execution time of means.